turingschool/curriculum/tutorials/environment/bundler.markdown

 bundle
 ```

-Bundler will attempt to utilize gems already installed on the system to meet the dependencies, fetching additional gems from the "source" (in our example: RubyGems; <http://rubygems.org/>) as needed.
+Bundler will attempt to utilize gems already installed on the system to meet the dependencies, fetching additional gems from the "source" (in our example [RubyGems](http://rubygems.org/)) as needed.

 ### Versioning Dependencies

 Most Ruby libraries move fast, some move incredibly slowly.
-While there are established Version Policies (<http://docs.rubygems.org/read/chapter/7>) for RubyGems, their implemention is spotty at best.
-Using the above Gemfile, our application would (at the time of this writing) pull down Rails version 3.0.8 and Rake 0.9.0.
+While there are established Version Policies (<http://docs.rubygems.org/read/chapter/7>) for RubyGems, their implementation is spotty at best.
+Using the above Gemfile, our application would (at the time of this writing) pull down Rails version 3.0.10 and Rake 0.9.2.

 Six months from now, though, it might pull down Rails version 3.2.0.
 Will that break our application?
 Probably.
 So we should lock our gems down to specific versions.
 Adding exact versions to my above Gemfile would look like this: